keefbaker/SwearyRobot/README.md

 # SwearyRobot
 Swearing robot twitter client.

-There's a gitignore for sweary_creds.py as this has the twitter api credentials in it.
+sweary_creds.py contains credentials (in my script they are environment variables)

 Current features it uses when chance allows: